improbable-research/keanu/docs/current_docs/autocorrelation.md

 ac = stats.autocorrelation(vertex_samples)
 ```

-If sampling `ndarray`'s in Python.
-The index on which to calculate the autocorrelation can be specified
+When the samples are `ndarrays` the index on which to calculate the autocorrelation can be specified
 as a tuple.

 ```python